Skip to primary menu Skip to main content Skip to footer content

 Wallpaper rendering by Marisa Morán Jahn.

-Written by Ruth Lopez
+By Ruth Lopez

 Marisa Morán Jahn, the National Public Housing Museum’s Artist as Instigator, is creating a multi-hued wall covering for the new building that draws inspiration from historic imagery of public housing playgrounds – in particular, the large WPA-era animal sculptures of Edgar Miller in Chicago for the Jane Addams Homes and Benjamino (Benny) Bufano’s smooth creatures for Valencia Gardens in San Francisco.